cardano-foundation/developer-portal/docs/stake-pool-guide/grafana-dashboard.md

-We should make Grafana a bit more secure and to do so lets change two settings
+We should make Grafana a bit more secure.
+To do so let's change two settings:
 ```shell
 $ sudo nano /etc/grafana/grafana.ini
 ```

-Locate the following allow_sign_up directive under the [users] heading and change the line to as follows
+Locate the following `allow_sign_up` directive under the `[users]` heading and change the line as follows:
 ```shell
 ##########